D-Incubator/CAPS/README.md

 ## Compressive axial-integrated planar scanning (CAPS) microscopy for high-speed volumetric imaging of cardiac dynamics

 This repository contains reconstruction and post-processing code for **compressive axial-integrated planar scanning (CAPS) microscopy**, a compressed sensing framework for high-speed volumetric fluorescence imaging.
-CAPS combines detection-side optical multiplexing with model-based reconstruction to recover volumetric image sequences from compressed measurements, enabling efficient imaging of fast biological dynamics such as the beating heart.

 The reconstruction workflow is built around a **Plug-and-Play Alternating Direction Method of Multipliers (PnP-ADMM)** framework, and the post-processing pipeline includes rolling-shutter calibration, reslicing, sine-based interpolation, and volume splitting.